 Tissue-specific expression of B. glabrata IRs

-Expression profiles of all BglaIR were performed to compare expression in defined tissues with gene-specific primers by RT-PCR as shown in Fig 3A.
-Tissues investigated included the sensory regions of adult olfactory organs, as well as non-sensory tissues such as the central nervous system (comprised pooled cerebral, pleural, buccal, pedal and abdominal ganglia), reproductive tissues and various tissues of the visceral mass.
-All IRs showed widespread expression patterns in tentacle, foot, CNS, cerebral ganglia, heart and blood vessel, except for IR25a that appears to be exclusive to the tentacle and CNS, including the cerebral ganglia.
+Expression profiles of all BglaIRs were performed to compare expression in defined tissues with gene-specific primers by RT-PCR as shown in Fig 3A.
+Tissues investigated included the sensory regions of adult olfactory organs, as well as non-sensory tissues such as the central nervous system (comprising pooled cerebral, pleural, buccal, pedal and abdominal ganglia), reproductive tissues and various tissues of the visceral mass.
+All IRs showed widespread expression patterns in tentacle, foot, CNS, cerebral ganglia, and heart and blood vessels, except for IR25a that appeared to be exclusive to the tentacle and CNS, including the cerebral ganglia.
 No expression was detected in lung, gonad and crop.
 The IR-like repertoire (iGluRs and IRs) genes of Biomphalaria were assessed in available transcriptome data (File S3) from 12 adult tissues (tentacle, foot, central nervous system, heart, albumen gland, buccal mass, digestive gland, ovotestis, stomach, terminal genitalia, kidney and mantle edge), showing only limited expression for iGluR genes in the transcriptome map of tentacle.
-Based on combined RT-PCR and transcriptome databases, we generated a tissue expression profile for the 19 iGluRs and 7 IRs.
-As shown in Fig 3B, many genes show a similar pattern of tissue expression.
-For example, there are 11 genes with same expression profile with BglaGluR1 (File S4), indicating similar biological functions for those genes, which is useful to infer functions of novel genes.
+Based on the combined RT-PCR and transcriptome databases, we generated a tissue expression profile for the 19 iGluRs and 7 IRs.
+As shown in Fig 3B, many genes showed a similar pattern of tissue expression.
+For example, there weree 11 genes with the same expression profile with BglaGluR1 (File S4), indicating similar biological functions for these genes, which is useful to infer their novel function.

 Characterization and spatial expression pattern of B. glabrata IR25a

-A comparative amino acid multiple sequence alignment of candidate Biomphalaria IRs and reference sequences of IR25a retrieved from NCBI, including P. argus, A. californica and D. melanogaster is shown in Fig 4A.
+A comparative multiple amino acid sequence alignment of candidate Biomphalaria IRs and reference sequences of IR25a retrieved from NCBI, including P. argus, A. californica and D. melanogaster is shown in Fig 4A.
 The five sequences comprised 327 to 947 amino acids so we chose to restrict the character sets to 410 alignable positions, in order to maintain a conservative approach.
-All these IR25a receptors selected display remnants of classical IR motifs at corresponding positions and the predicted domains，that critical structural regions responsible for detecting odorous ligands and contributing to ligand specificity, are highlighted by lines above the alignment.
+All the IR25a receptors selected displayed remnants of classical IR motifs at corresponding positions and the predicted domains, that are critical structural regions responsible for detecting odorous ligands and contributing to ligand specificity, are highlighted by lines above the alignment.
 On one hand, the putative glutamate-interacting key residues (R,T,D/E) are completely conserved only in only lobster IR25a and two of these three residues are conserved in Aplysia and Drosophila IR25a.
-But for Biomphalaria only one key residue is conserved in the predicted amino acid sequences of IR25a.
-On the other hand, all these IR25a retain the R residue in S1 that interacts with glutamate in iGluRs.
-However, the glutamate binding residues in S2 sequences are not conserved other than in PargIR25a, suggesting the S2 domain has a much more variable sequence.
-Furthermore, when considering just the S2, the unequal distribution of variable amino acids and in particular their strongest variability in overall length (varies between 84 and 93 amino acids), displays a significant variation.
+In contrast, with Biomphalaria, only one key residue is conserved in the predicted amino acid sequences of IR25a.
+On the other hand, all these IR25a retain the R residue in S1 that interacts with glutamate in the iGluRs.
+However, the glutamate binding residues in the S2 sequences are not conserved other than in PargIR25a, suggesting the S2 domain has a much more variable sequence.
+Furthermore, when considering just the S2, the unequal distribution of variable amino acids and, in particular, their strongest variability in overall length (varies between 84 and 93 amino acids), displays significant variation.

-Protein structure analysis and alignment for B. glabrata IRs reveals that they share a conserved ligand-gated ion channel structure closely resembling that of conventional iGluRs and IRs with the 2 Pfam domains (PF10613 and PF00060,) formed by an extracellular two-lobed LBD, an ion channel pore and three TM regions.
+Protein structure analysis and alignment for the B. glabrata IRs reveals that they share a conserved ligand-gated ion channel structure closely resembling that of conventional iGluRs and IRs with the 2 Pfam domains (PF10613 and PF00060,) formed by an extracellular two-lobed LBD, an ion channel pore and three TM regions.
 We selected BglaIR5 as a representative to demonstrate the conserved and variable amino acids among these Biomphalaria IRs, displaying the predicated ligand-binding S1 domain (D75-K102) and S2 (F306-R342) domain regions (Fig 4B).
 The structure model of the Venus flytrap domain of Biomphalaria IR25a is shown in Fig 4C, while the respective putative ligand binding site is indicted with an arrow.